DavidTPate/pendragon/README.md

 this point in the campaign.
 A marriage may require some roleplaying to find the wife; alternately, the Random Marriage table can be used.
 No characters start the game already married.

-Most knights’ marriages are one of two types — marriage below one’s class or marriage within one’s class.
-To marry above your class, such as into a count’s or a duke’s holding, requires game play, not random die rolls.
+Most knights' marriages are one of two types — marriage below one's class or marriage within one's class.
+To marry above your class, such as into a count's or a duke's holding, requires game play, not random die rolls.

 Any knight may choose to have "kept women" (i.e., those which are not wives), but they each require a fee of $10 per year.
-If payment can’t be made, then the knight was unable to maintain the woman’s interest or health and she has departed.
+If payment can't be made, then the knight was unable to maintain the woman's interest or health and she has departed.
-Wives do not require extra payment of this kind; their costs are figured into the knight’s stipend or holding (see [Standards of Living](#standards-of-living)).
+Wives do not require extra payment of this kind; their costs are figured into the knight's stipend or holding (see [Standards of Living](#standards-of-living)).

 #### Below Your Class
 Use this course of action whenever your character wants to have a wife, no matter what or who.
-She is probably a handmaid to your lord’s wife, a serving woman, an assistant seamstress to some rich merchant woman, or the younger sister of another knight.
+She is probably a handmaid to your lord's wife, a serving woman, an assistant seamstress to some rich merchant woman, or the younger sister of another knight.
 Household knights usually marry this way.

 The Gamemaster should almost always permit this form of marriage, unless the character has been absent from home for years or is impoverished and shamed, or unless the marriage would not fit in well with the scenarios he intends to run.

 The procedure is simple.
-Get permission from the character’s lord by making a Loyalty (lord) roll.
+Get permission from the character's lord by making a Loyalty (lord) roll.
 If this roll is successful, the lord grants you the boon to wed.
 If your knight has not already chosen an available woman, the lord selects an appropriate match.
 Your are thus married to an ordinary woman who has a dowry of 1d6 and 10 Glory.